Code generation for MIC32 (Binary Counter)

 "$(@__DIR__)/mik32_DI_DO_code")

-The files created in the folder mik32_DI_DO_code - header mik32_DI_DO.h and source mik32_DI_DO.c will be used further on in the project assembly.
-The generated file of the main program main.c will not be used in the project, for code execution in the development environment prepared by main.c, located in the root folder mik32_DI_DO of the example.
+Created in the folder mik32_DI_DO_code header files mik32_DI_DO.h and the original mik32_DI_DO.c we continue to use it when building the project.
+Generated main program file main.c It will not be used in the project.
+It has been prepared for code execution in the development environment. main.c located in the root folder mik32_DI_DO an example.

-The development environment through which the project is built and loaded into the target device is VS Code with the PlatformIO add-on.
-The environment configurations and connections are not considered in this example, as they are described in detail at resources) of the controller developer.
+The development environment through which the project is built and uploaded to the target device is VS Code with the PlatformIO add-on.
+The environment and connection configurations are not considered in this example, as they are described in detail on ресурсах the developer of the controller.

-From the example directory let's transfer the generated files, main.c and configuration file platformio.ini to the PlatformIO project.
+From the sample directory, we will transfer the generated files, main.c and the configuration file to the PlatformIO project. platformio.ini.

-Let's connect the debug board MIK32 NUKE V0.3 to the USB-port of the computer, then in PlatformIO we can observe the connected device.
-To correctly identify the connection of this board requires a USB driver.
-The driver used in the example is libusbK.
+Connect the debugging board MIK32 NUKE V0.3 to the USB port of the computer, after which we can observe the connected device in PlatformIO.
+A USB driver is required to correctly identify the connection of this card.
+The example uses the driver libusbK.

-After successful connection, let's proceed to building the project:
+After successful activation, we will proceed to building the project.:

-If there are no build errors, load the compiled code into the microcontroller:
+If there are no build errors, we will upload the compiled code to the microcontroller.:

-As a result of executing the code generated from the Engee model, it is possible to observe the formation of binary code on the built-in LEDs VD3 and VD4 when the built-in button K1 is pressed.
-As can be observed, the loaded code reproduces the operation of a two-bit binary counter.
+As a result of executing the code generated from the Engee model, it is possible to observe the formation of a binary code on the built-in LEDs VD3 and VD4 by pressing the built-in button K1.
+As you can see, the uploaded code reproduces the operation of a two-bit binary counter.

 Conclusion

-In this example we have considered the development of the Engee model for the control programme of built-in LEDs by the signal from the built-in button on the K1948VK018 MIK32 Amur microcontroller as a part of the MIK32 NUKE V0.3 debug board.
-The algorithm is implemented using the block Chart from the library of Engee finite automata and is suitable for code generation.
-The developed model is embedded with generated files into the PlatformIO environment project for VS Code with further assembly, loading and execution on the target device.
+In this example, we reviewed the development of the Engee model for a program for controlling built-in LEDs based on a signal from a built-in button on the K1948VK018 MIK32 Amur microcontroller as part of the MIK32 NUKE V0.3 debugging board.
+The algorithm is implemented using the block Chart from the library Engee finite automata and is suitable for code generation.
+The developed model is embedded with the generated files in the PlatformIO environment project for VS Code, followed by assembly, download, and execution on the target device.